Six Transcribed Improvisations on La Spagna

 About the Performances

-A Brief Commentary on the Performances (with Synchronised Transcription Videos)
+A Brief Commentary on the Performances (with Synchronized Transcription Videos)

 Manuscript transcription of an improvisation on “La Spagna” – fragment of version 6